QueueHammer/codecraftsman.js/README.md

 #codecraftsman.js
 ================

-Some useful extensions to string, logging, to get a ScriptPath.
+Some useful extensions to string, logging, and to get a ScriptPath.

 Unlike most libries this small set of helper functions are global in scope.
 The extentions to string extend the prototype and String.template will not be applied unless underscore.js is present.

 ##String.format()